 Serotonin and vitamin D have been proposed to play a role in autism, however, no causal mechanism has been established.
 Now, researchers show that serotonin, oxytocin, and vasopressin, three brain hormones that affect social behavior related to autism, are all activated by vitamin D hormone.
 Supplementation with vitamin D and tryptophan would be a practical and affordable solution to help prevent autism and possibly ameliorate some symptoms of the disorder.

-Piloting and validation of a new self-administered online cognitive screening tool in normal older persons: the Cognitive Function Test.
+Piloting and validation of a novel self-administered online cognitive screening tool in normal older persons: the Cognitive Function Test

 Subtle cognitive changes have been described that may predate the onset of clinically recognizable Alzheimer's disease (AD) and may reflect pathological changes in the brain that are detectable up to 10 years before the onset of AD.
 Early screening for cognitive status can have benefits in terms of early management and prevention strategies for cognitive decline.